 Figure 6.
-AKB-9778 binds to and inhibits the active site of VE-PTP, resulting in Tie2 activation.
+AKB-9778 binds to and inhibits the active site of VE-PTP, resulting in Tie2 activation

 We believe that AKB-9778 may hold a competitive advantage versus other product candidates that are currently in development that target other aspects of the Tie2 pathway.
-We are aware that two other companies, Roche and Regeneron, are developing agents that inhibit Ang-2, a natural antagonist of Tie2.
-Ang-2 can bind to Tie2 and prevent Ang-1 dependent activation.
-However, simply reducing the levels of Ang-2 has no effect on the activity of VE-PTP, which inactivates Tie2 further downstream of Ang-2 binding.
+We are aware that Roche is developing agents that inhibit Angpt-2, a natural antagonist of Tie2.
+Angpt-2 can bind to Tie2 and prevent Angpt-1 dependent activation.
+However, simply reducing the levels of Ang-2 has no effect on the activity of VE-PTP, which inactivates Tie2 further downstream of Angpt 1/2 binding.

 Figure 7.
-Inhibiting VE-PTP with AKB-9778 robustly activates Tie2 in human endothelial cells in pre-clinical experiments (Shen et al. JCI 124:4564-76, 2014).
+Inhibiting VE-PTP with AKB-9778 robustly activates Tie2 in human endothelial cells in pre-clinical experiments (Shen et al. JCI 124:4564-76, 2014)